kangarko/docs/docs/minebot/localization/index.md

 # Localization

 Welcome to the `MineBot` localization guide.

-Here, you will find instructions on how to translate parts of the bot to your own language or needs.
+You will find instructions on how to translate parts of the bot to your own language or change messages here.

-!!! warning
-    - Please do not try to change anything that is not said to change below, this will prevent the bot from working.

 Here are three examples to help you understand how translations work.